 Get Backblaze for free with every ExpressVPN purchase

 ExpressVPN, Tom’s Guide’s #1 VPN provider, is offering free unlimited cloud backup courtesy of Backblaze for a whole year with its annual subscription.
-Secure, business-grade online backup for everyone, no strings attached.View Deal
+Secure, business-grade online backup for everyone, no strings attached.

-The best cloud storage solutions
+The best cloud storage premium solutions

 IDrive takes first in our list of the best premium cloud storage providers, and for good reason.
 It offers great value for money, provides highly secure cloud storage solutions, and has an option for every user.

-The basic free forever plan only supports 5GB of storage, but this should be enough for you to test the platform.
-Personal plans that support one user and unlimited devices cost $52.12 a year ($69.50 on renewal) for 5TB or $74.62 a year ($99.50 on renewal) for 10TB of storage.
+The basic free forever plan only supports 5GB of storage, but this should be enough for you to test it.
+Personal plans that support one user and unlimited devices cost $59.62 a year ($79.50 on renewal) for 5TB or $74.62 a year ($99.50 on renewal) for 10TB of storage.
 IDrive is also currently offering 5TB for a hugely discounted price of $3.98 for the first year — one of the most affordable high-capacity plans available, though you need to prove you're using a competitor as part of the signup.

 All plans can be used on various desktop and mobile operating systems, including Windows, Mac, Linux, Android, and iOS.
 You can set up continuous data backup if required, and it’s even possible to create a copy of external hard drives and NAS (network-attached storage) devices.